August Duesenberg: Early years

 In the 1890s, Augie Duesenberg began building and racing bicycles in Iowa with his older brother Fred.
 Around 1900, they began experimenting with designing and building internal-combustion, gasoline-powered engines and installing them on bicycles to create motorcycles.
 Augie and Fred operated a bicycle repair shop in Rockford, but the business went bankrupt in 1903.
 A short time later the two brothers established another bicycle and motorcycle shop in Garner, Iowa, but Fred left the business in 1903 to pursue other mechanical and auto manufacturing training in Wisconsin and in Iowa.

 In 1906, Augie's brother, Fred, met Edward Mason, an Iowa lawyer who provided the brothers with financing to manufacture cars.
 The business was incorporated the Mason Motor Car Company in April 1906 and began manufacturing cars four months later.
 Augie worked as a patternmaker at the company; Fred was a superintendent and designer.
-After U.S. Senator F. L. Maytag, the future Maytag washing machine and appliance magnate, acquired majority interest in the company, it reorganized in 1909 as the Maytag-Mason Motor Company and manufactured cars at Waterloo, Iowa.
+After State Senator F. L. Maytag, the future Maytag washing machine and appliance magnate, acquired majority interest in the company, it reorganized in 1909 as the Maytag-Mason Motor Company and manufactured cars at Waterloo, Iowa.
 Maytag and Mason lacked experience in the car manufacturing business and the Maytag-Mason partnership was dissolved in 1912.
 The Mason Motor Car Company ceased production the following year.

 Around 1910 Augie and Fred Duesenberg began working on their "walking beam" four-cylinder engine, which the Duesenberg Straight-8 engine later replaced.
 The brothers shared the patents for both engines, which were filed in 1913 and renewed in 1918.
 In 1913, the Duesenberg brothers moved to Saint Paul, Minnesota, where they continued to design and build automobile and marine engines and racecars.
 The two brothers contracted with Commodore James A. Pugh of Chicago, Illinois, to build a racing-boat engine and used the proceeds from the contract to further develop their racing business.
 The two brothers founded the Duesenberg Motor Company, Incorporated, in June 1913.